- About Us

 We offer Public Health Grand Rounds (lectures), which facilitate the exchange of best practices and encourages the interchange between community and academic Public Health professionals.
 The rounds provide a regular forum for discussion and communication of topics of current interest and local relevance.
 View this past year's lectures, by visiting Public Health Grand Rounds 2011-2012 Web casts.

 We also run a summer series of Public Health Grand Rounds called "Summer in the City."
-Visit Summer in the City for the schedule of talks that ran in June and July.
-There you will find PowerPoint presentations associated with each talk.
+Visit Summer in the City for the schedule of talks that will run in June and July of 2013.

 - We offer education and research training to better prepare those engaged in community-based research to translate research findings more quickly from the bench to the bedside to the community.
 Learn more by visiting Community-Engaged Research Training.